 Malta researchers publish articles in international OA periodicals.
 For instance, in 2013, there have been 12 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing, such as articles published by University of Malta Junior College, Faculty of Engineering and Department of Medicine, University of Malta.
-As of June 2015, five OA journals published in Malta are indexed in the Directory of Open Access journals: Malta Medical Journal published by University of Malta, ELSA Malta Law Review, Postcolonial Directions in Education, Malta Journal of Health Sciences and International Journal of Emotional Education.
+The more recent statistics on articles published are not available at this moment.
+As of Feb 2017, 1 OA journal has been published in Malta and is indexed in the Directory of Open Access journals: Malta Journal of Health Sciences.

 Most journals which are published locally are being converted to Open Access.
-These include: Malta Review of Educational Research (MRER) - Faculty of Education, University of Malta, and Malta Medical Journal - Journal of the University of Malta, and Xjenza - Journal of the Malta Chamber of Scientists,
+These include: Malta Medical Journal - Journal of the University of Malta, and Xjenza - Journal of the Malta Chamber of Scientists.

-The Mediterranean Journal of Educational Studies (MJES) published by Euro-Mediterranean Centre for Educational Research, University of Malta has been produced hard copy format since 1996, with 24 issues being published.
+The Mediterranean Journal of Educational Studies (MJES) published by Euro-Mediterranean Centre for Educational Research, University of Malta has been produced hard copy format since 1996, with 24 issues being published at that point.
 In 2008, a decision was made by the editorial board to join the Open Access publishing movement and to make the MJES available free of charge online.

 Currently, no OA mandates are registered in ROARMAP.